The El Camino Travel Guide to Rome for the Solo Traveler

 The ancient Trevi Fountain, historic Colosseum, and the majestic Pantheon are just some of Rome’s icons that have earned its reputation as a must-see destination.
 But the beauty of Roma goes far beyond its major monuments.
 Idling the cobbled streets at sunset, absorbing the astonishing art, delighting in your first taste of Roman cacio e pepe—this is where you’ll discover the true meaning of la dolce vita.
 These are pleasures that are best experienced slowly and—in our opinion—alone, where you can choose your own pace as you indulge in the Eternal City.
 As said by El Camino Travel expert Zoe Shapiro, “This country is so much more than a romantic destination.
 I can't tell you how many times I've heard: “I’m saving Italy for my honeymoon".
 I want to help travelers, especially women, see that Italy is far more diverse than they realize.”

 From exhilarating Vespa tours, to contemporary art galleries, and must-try trattorias, El Camino Travel experts Zoe Shapiro and Livia Hengel have exclusively shared their Rome recommendations with us.
-We’ve also included the contributions of ECT Clubhouse members Megan M. and Amanda V.
+We’ve also included the contributions of ECT community members Megan M. and Amanda V.

 Stay